DNP Frequently Asked Questions

 What campus will be offering the DNP program?

-The CSU Chancellor designated Fresno State as the lead campus for the Northern California Consortium; however, the program is a collaboration with San José State University and is one program with two campuses.
+The California State University, Office of the Chancellor designated Fresno State as the lead campus for the Northern California Consortium; however, the program is a collaboration with San José State University and is one program with two campuses.

 How much is tuition?